Sara Bareilles: Musical style and influences

-In her book Sounds Like Me, Bareilles tells of the conflicting feedback she received on her way to winning a recording contract.
+In Sounds Like Me, Bareilles tells of the conflicting feedback she received on her way to winning a recording contract.
 Some prospective labels gave her the feedback that her voice was great, but she needed better songs; others told her that the songs were great, but her singing wasn't up to par.
 This experience was portrayed in the series Little Voice.

 Bareilles is known for her strong mezzo-soprano vocal range.
 She is often compared to artists such as Regina Spektor, Fiona Apple and Billy Joel, due to her vocal ability and incorporation of piano into her music.

 She has described her sound as "piano-based pop soul", with Bareilles finding inspiration from singers such as Etta James and Sam Cooke.

 In an interview for The Huffington Post, Bareilles explained that writing and releasing one of her earliest singles, "Love Song", posed as a defining moment for her music career, since she was "fighting for the essence of some truth inside [of her], which to [her was] a beautiful love song."

 She is often praised for her songwriting abilities, with critics stating she "conveys vulnerability and wisdom in lyrics that speak honestly about relationships from a woman's point of view", and that her "writing voice is uniquely her own".